Democratic congressman pushes articles of impeachment against Trump, but colleagues criticize it

 WASHINGTON (AP) — A Democratic lawmaker is launching a renegade effort to impeach President Donald Trump, pushing past party leaders on Wednesday with an attempt to force a procedural vote in the U.S. House that is expected to fail.

 Rep. Shri Thanedar of Michigan announced his intention to charge ahead, saying that as an immigrant he wants to do all he can to protect America's Constitution and its institutions.
-His resolution contains seven articles of impeachment against the Republican president.
+His resolution, criticized by fellow Democrats, contains seven articles of impeachment against the Republican president.

 “Donald J. Trump has been committing crimes since day one — bribery, corruption, taking power from Congress, creating an unlawful office in DOGE, violating First Amendment rights, ignoring due process,” the congressman said earlier from the House floor.